 For locally brewed beer and excellent conversation, make your way to the Beaten Track Brewery.
 They’ve got loads beers available on tap with a seasonal ale that’s changed up regularly for something unique and fresh!
 Check their website as they often have live music, which goes nicely with the freshly made pizzas!

 Head to this quintessential Aussie pub for an ice-cold beer and try their famous Broady Burger!
-Don’t forget to leave your mark before hitting the road – this pub encourages its patrons to sign their names on its walls.
+Stroll around and read some of the thousands of messages literally covering every inch of the walls, adding to its colourful character.
 Once you step inside, you may recall it from the 1977 movie The Nickel Queen.
 Well worth the trip!

 This living ghost town is your doorway to a unique experience of WA’s rich mining history.
 This little settlement was once one of the largest gold mines in Australia, but the abandoned homes and businesses give us a clear snap shot of what daily life used to look like back in its heyday.
 You might be interested to know that the first mine manager was America’s 31st president, Herbert Hoover.
 Today, his home is a luxury Bed and Breakfast where you can spend the night in his personal room, tour the museum and enjoy coffee on the veranda overlooking the vast open pit.